AleksandarDzudzevic/WeatherStationProject/README.md

 ```
 ![We used a .csv file to store 48hours worth of data measured every 5 min.
 Each row has a time when data was recorded, tempratures and humidity from all 4 sensors, median temperature and humidity](https://github.com/AleksandarDzudzevic/Project_unit_2/blob/main/crietria-c-proof5.1.png)

-*Proof of the csv file and then proof of some data from the server

 ### 6 Create a prediction the subsequent 12 hours for both temperature and humidity.